timotejroiko/astrobot-docs/README.md

 #### About Glyphs

-This option creates an image showing a preview and a description of every glyph and symbol that Astrobot uses:
+This option creates an image showing a preview and a description of every glyph and symbol that Astrobot uses including planets, asteroids and more:

 * `.about glyphs` - display all glyphs

 #### About Aspects

-This option creates an image showing a preview of every aspect supported by Astrobot:
+This option creates an image showing a preview and the degrees of distance of every aspect supported by Astrobot:

 * `.about aspects` - display all aspects